-Under the UDRP, you (the Complainant) will be required to prove the following:
+Under the UDRP, you (the Complainant) will be required to prove all of the following:

-(i) the domain name is identical or confusingly similar to a trademark or service mark in which you have rights; and
+(i) The domain name is identical or confusingly similar to a trademark or service mark in which you have rights.

-(ii) the Registrant has no rights or legitimate interests in respect of the domain name; and
+(ii) The Registrant has no rights or legitimate interests in respect of the domain name.

 The December 2009 issue of les Nouvelles, a publication of Licensing Executives Society International, has an interesting article about the interplay between domain name disputes and trademark licensing.

 “WIPO Domain Name Cases Offer Trademark Licensing Lessons,” by Hee-Eun Kim, an LLM student in Munich, Germany, starts by describing the Uniform Domain Name Dispute Resolution Policy (UDRP) and the role of the World Intellectual Property Organization (WIPO) in resolving disputes under the UDRP.